10 Panoramic View of Paris - Notre-Dame de Paris © French Moments

 Paris from the towers of Notre-Dame (looking to the west) © French Moments

-At 69 metres high, the South Tower of Notre-Dame offers a magnificent view over West Paris (from the Eiffel Tower to La Défense and Sacré Cœur).
+Standing 69 meters high, the South Tower of Notre Dame once offered a magnificent view over West Paris, from the Eiffel Tower to La Défense and Sacré-Cœur.

 River Seine seen from the towers of Notre-Dame © French Moments